postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-composition.md

 # Aspect composition

 What happens when multiple aspects are applied to the same class?
 This problem is called _aspect composition_.
-This problem is very hard to solve.
+This is a non-trivial problem.
 Metalama solves this problem by providing a consistent and deterministic model for aspect composition.

 There are three major points of interest.